MdSafwanBinRashid/MdSafwanBinRashid/README.md

-### **CompSci Sophomore & Psych Minor @ Southern Miss**
-Driven by the thought that one can solve any problem of the universe using ML/DL, as long as one can convert it into numbers (tensors) and find a pattern.
+# Driven by the thought that one can solve any problem of the universe using ML/DL, as long as one can convert it into numbers (tensors) and find a pattern.

 ---